iotexproject/iotex-docs/docs/developer/hardware/pebble-backend-configuration.md

 ---
-title: Configure the backend service
+title: Deploy your own backend service
 ---

-# Configure the Pebble Tracker Backend
+# Deploy your own backend service

-You can configure your own backend for receiving data from Pebble Tracker, archive the data, visualize it, and send it to a IoTeX Smartcontract.
+You can configure your own backend service to receive the data from your Pebble Trackers.
+The backend service will allow you to archive, visualize, and even send the data to a IoTeX Blockchain Smart Contract.

 ## Hardware Requirements